What is a Private Limited Company?

 Name of Company

 You must decide on the name of your company as that will be the legal registered name on all your official business documents.
-This can be entirely different from your business name however – read our guide on Naming a UK Company here for further clarity on what you can and cannot do, and the difference between these two names.
+This can be entirely different from your business name however – read our FAQ’s on Naming a UK Company here for further clarity on what you can and cannot do, and the difference between these two names.

 Shareholders